joyoyoyoyoyo/databricks-cloud-automation/README.md

 ## Contributing

-Please submit a detailed GitHub Pull Request for any changes.
+All changes should be submitted via a detailed GitHub Pull Request to the `master` branch.
 PRs are more likely to get approved if they correspond to an open, reviewed issue.

 There are a number ways you can help to make this project great.